 Make sure your site is quick to load and stable to run, this is worth spending the extra money on to get right.

-This is age of mobile phones, tablets and laptops of every size.
-Everything is already mobile, or going to be mobile-fit pretty soon enough.
-Ecommerce sites are certainly no exception as 130 million of people are poised to make purchases from mobile by the year of 2016.
+This is an age of mobile phones, tablets and laptops of every size.
+Everything is already mobile or going to be mobile-fit pretty soon enough.
+Ecommerce sites are certainly no exception as 130 million people are poised to make purchases from mobile by the year 2016.

 Mobile responsive websites are now an absolute must, as now more than ever not having one might even make you lose your business.

-With the introduction of high-speed internet, many people are now accustomed to lightning-quick information.
-Study suggests that 40% of people abandon a website that takes more than 3 seconds to load.
+With the introduction of the high-speed internet, many people are now accustomed to lightning-quick information.
+A study suggests that 40% of people abandon a website that takes more than 3 seconds to load.